Published: Apr 17 2019

 When winter comes to northern hemisphere boaters, it is time to head south.
-Though many stop at the tropics, there is a watery wonderland to discover if you head even further.
+Though many people stop at the tropics, there is a watery wonderland to discover if you head even further.
 The island nation of New Zealand is a great way to get your fill of boating and other on-the-water activities.
-Auckland, its North Island capital, is a great place to begin.
+Auckland, the North Island capital, is a great place to begin.
 From the traditional outrigger canoes used by the native Maori tribe to sailing, fishing, and more extreme activities, Auckland offers lots of ways to boat as well as a large number of water activities to do while boating.
 Not sure what you should do?
 Take a look at the many fun things to do, and then come down and try for yourself.

 Kayaking is first on this list, both because it allows access to explore the many uninhabited coves in New Zealand, but also because it is the closest method to the traditional outrigger canoes that were used by the Polynesians who first came here.
 Though some regions are rough for novice sea kayakers, there are lots of great sheltered areas to try, and a large number of kayak outfitters ready to help you sharpen your skills.
 Calm-water kayakers should try Long Bay, Scandretts Bay, or Whakanewa.
 Fishing by kayak is popular at Waharau, and those who want to journey to Tiri Tiri Matangi on a kayak expedition often leave from Tawharanui marine reserve.
 New Zealand also has a designated five-day sea kayak trail, called Te Ara Moana, or “the sea-going pathway.”
 It is a traditional route used by Maori to trade goods, and is a great combination of marine and terrestrial sights, and historical locations.
 Campsites are available on the five connected New Zealand Regional Parks, and a detailed itinerary of the trail can be found on their website.